 - Using signs and postings at campus, building, and local area entrances to communicate COVID-19 protection protocols

-- Planning for possible business interruption due to changes in state and county public health orders, changes in employee availability due to illness, and other workplace or workforce disruptions related to COVID-19
+- Planning for possible business interruption due to changes in state and public health orders

-- Providing resources that support mental health, professional development, and other guidance to support the transition back to campus
+- Providing resources that support mental health, professional development, and other guidance to return to campus

 - Educating employees on SCU’s COVID-19 protection protocols